-The reconstruction error obtained with the noise-contaminated observation is shown in Figure~\ref{fig:reconst}.
-The results of the GPR-based method do not appear in this figure because of the quite larger reconstruction error.
-The same as in the noise-free condition, the reconstruction error decreases as the number of selected observation sites increases and is asymptotic to model error $\epsilon_{\rm model}$.
-However, the reconstruction error with a large number of observation sites is still larger than that in the case of noise-free conditions due to large observation noise.
 The decrement of reconstruction error by increasing the number of selected observation sites is large at a smaller number of observation sites.
 The difference between the reconstruction error obtained by the randomly selected observation sites and the optimized set of observation sites using the DG-vec method becomes small when the number of selected observation sites is large.
 However, there is a clear difference when the number of selected observation sites is small, and the set of observation sites selected by the DG-vec method shows better performance in terms of the reconstruction error.
 Since the large observation noise, the standard deviation of the reconstruction error obtained by the randomly selected observation sites is larger than that in the case of the noise-free condition.
 On the other hand, the standard deviation of the reconstruction error obtained by the observation sites selected by the DG-vec method is kept at the same level as that of the noise-free condition.
 Hence, the subset of the observation sites selected by the DG-vec method provides a better and more stable estimation of the wavefield, even if the estimation is carried out using a smaller number of observations with large observation noise.